Forecast looks like raining. Should we cancel or postpone the photoshoot?Date of publication: 08 Nov 2019

 Story #1.
 Let’s change the date for photo shooting, because of morning rain

-It happened when I just I arrived in Koh Samui.
-I’ve planned photo shooting at a sunset time, but that morning it rained.
-Back then I was inexperienced in Koh Samui weather's mood swings and looked at forecasts.
+It happened when I just arrived in Koh Samui.
+I’ve planned photo shooting at sunset time, but that morning it rained.
+Back then, I was inexperienced in Koh Samui weather's mood swings and looked at forecasts.
 I decided to postpone the shoot to the next day.
-You can imagine my surprise when in the afternoon the rain stops and in the next hours there was no a single cloud in the sky left.
+You can imagine my surprise when the rain stops in the afternoon, and in the next hours, there was no single cloud in the sky left.
 Meanwhile, the weather forecasts still shown it was raining here the whole day.
-And what was the most annoying, on the next day (when we did a photo shoot) the weather was worse than on the day before.
+And what was the most annoying, on the next day (when we did a photoshoot) the weather was worse than on the day before.

 Story #2.
-Difference in the weather on the other side
+The difference in the weather on the other side

-That day I planned to explore some beaches on the other side of the island.
+That day, I planned to explore some beaches on the other side of the island.
 It was about half a year of my stay on Koh Samui.
-I lived at Chaweng area and I wanted to check beaches at Lipa Noi and Thaling Ngam areas.
+I lived in the Chaweng area and wanted to check beaches at Lipa Noi and Taling Ngam areas.
 They are on the opposite side of the island.
 Accidentally, I left home without my wallet.
 After several hours of exploring, I felt thirsty.
-It was very hot, the sun was burning me and there were only a few clouds.
+It was very hot, the sun was burning me, and there were only a few clouds.
 I coped with that somehow and went home closer to sunset time.
-I haven’t been in my neighbourhood for about 5-6 hours.
+I haven’t been in my neighborhood for about 5-6 hours.
 The roads there were wet, and I saw deep puddles everywhere.
 I was told that it was raining heavily here for hours.
-At the same time, as I said, on the other side of the island was exhausted from the hot sun and the lack of shade.
+Simultaneously, as I said, on the other side of the island was exhausted from the hot sun and the lack of shade.

 Story #3.
 Sunset after the rain

 I have been on the island for more than two years and observed the situation with such weather changes many times.
-Therefore, in 90% of cases I did not postpone photo shoots.
+Therefore, in 90% of cases, I did not postpone photoshoots.
 That day was a rainy one.
 I went to pick up my clients.
-The rain didn’t stop on our way to location.
-We waited 10-15 more minutes and the rain stopped.
-After that the whole shooting was very nice.
-The light from clouds was soft and we enjoyed the sunset.
+The rain didn’t stop on our way to the location.
+We waited 10-15 more minutes, and the rain stopped.
+After that, the whole shooting was very nice.
+The light from the clouds was soft, and we enjoyed the sunset.